Notes on the Geography of South Africa: Johannesburg to Ladybrand

 Far and away the most impressive building in town.

-Twenty miles farther south, Reitz is a bigger place and in better condition.
+Twenty miles farther south, Reitz is a bigger place and in healthier condition.

-Approaching Clarens, the road rises in the outliers of the Maluti Mountains.
+Approaching Clarens and the outliers of the Maluti Mountains.

 A house in Clarens.
-The town capitalizes on its quasi-mountainous setting and draws lots of visitors.
+The town draws lots of visitors with its quasi-mountainous setting.

 Merchants aren't far behind.

-Paired with Clarens, as usual, a black township.
+Paired with Clarens, as usual, there's a black township.

 Heading west from Clarens to Fouriesburg.